If you use a lot of VBA codes like me then you need to have a place where you can store all of them and use them whenever you need.

 (A) Export and Import the Module

-The best way to share or transfer your Personal Macro Workbook is to export the VB module from one system and import it in the other system.
+The best way to share or transfer your Personal Macro Workbook is to export the VB module from one system and import it into the other system.
 Below are the steps you can use to do this:

-- First, open the VB editor and expand the tree of “Personal.xlsb” and right click on the module which you want to export.
+- First, open the VB editor and expand the tree of “Personal.xlsb” and right-click on the module which you want to export.

 - Next, you need to import this module not the VB editor at the new system.